arizonahanson/Flutes.jl/README.txt

 install make, julia, openscad
 then run `make`

+* better to use a tagged release
+* branch `master` should be tested
+* branch `develop` is likely untested
+* any other branch is unstable

 Environment variables determine the parameters of the flute, and default to a flute in D major if not specified otherwise.